clockworkdevstudio/Idlewild-Lang/README.md

 INSTALL FROM BINARY PACKAGES

-I hope to upload binary packages soon to make installation much easier on all supported OSs.
+There is a binary package for Linux available under "releases" which obviates the need for some Linux programming tools.
+I hope to upload a binary package for Windows soon to make installation much easier on all supported OSs.

 INSTALL FROM SOURCE (LINUX)